The Matterhorn Frequently Asked Questions

 Where do we meet and how do I get there?

 The Matterhorn trip starts and ends in Zermatt.
 Transportation to Zermatt is not included in the cost of the program.
 It is generally best to fly directly to Geneva, arriving in the morning, and then catch a train departing hourly for Zermatt.
-Plan to arrive no later than the evening before the starting date of the trip, but it is best to allow an additional day to help recover from jet lag.
+Plan to arrive no later than the evening before the starting date of the trip, but it is best to allow an additional day to recover from jet lag.

-Participants should be sure to make allowance for the significant time change when arranging your flight to Europe.
+Participants in all programs should be sure to make allowance for the significant time change when arranging your flight to Europe.
 You will want to arrive at least a day in advance in order to overcome jet lag.
 Please notify the IMG office of your arrival time and flight plan prior to the start of the program.

 What kind of insurance do I need?